1b5d/llm-api/README.md

 +---------------------------------------------------------------------------------------+
 ```

-You can also run the Llama model using GPTQ-for-LLaMa 4 bit quantization, you can use a docker image specially built for that purpose `1b5d/llm-api:0.0.3-gptq-llama-cuda` instead of the default image.
+You can also run the Llama model using GPTQ-for-LLaMa 4 bit quantization, you can use a docker image specially built for that purpose `1b5d/llm-api:0.0.4-gptq-llama-triton` instead of the default image.

 a separate docker-compose file is also available to run this mode:

 ```
-docker compose -f docker-compose.gptq-llama-cuda.yaml up
+docker compose -f docker-compose.gptq-llama-triton.yaml up
 ```

 or by directly running the container:

 ```
-docker run --gpus all -v $PWD/models/:/models:rw -v $PWD/config.yaml:/llm-api/config.yaml:ro -p 8000:8000 1b5d/llm-api:0.0.3-gptq-llama-cuda
+docker run --gpus all -v $PWD/models/:/models:rw -v $PWD/config.yaml:/llm-api/config.yaml:ro -p 8000:8000 1b5d/llm-api:0.0.4-gptq-llama-triton
 ```

+**Note**: `llm-api:0.0.x-gptq-llama-cuda` image has been deprecated, please switch to the triton image as it seems more reliable

 Example config file: